 • help seniors stay in a community they love as their housing needs change over their lives

-• allow young adults – our children and grandchildren – who may be currently priced-out, to afford a home in Hebron
+• allow young adults – our children and grandchildren – who may be currently priced-out, to afford a home in our communities

 • Enable more people who want to be part of our beautiful, high opportunity community to afford to live here – creating a pathway to more diversity.

-Goal 1A: Improve public awareness about housing choice and the need for more diverse housing options, including more affordable housing, in Hebron.
+Goal 1A: Improve public awareness about housing choice and the need for more diverse housing options, including more affordable housing, in our communities.

-• Convene and facilitate meetings with town leaders (including P&Z Commissioners, Economic Development Commission, Hebron Housing Authority, Board of Selectmen, Town officials), business leaders, realtors/developers
+- Convene and facilitate meetings with town leaders (including Planning and Zoning Commissioners, Economic Development Commission, Housing Authority, Board of Selectmen, Town officials), business leaders, realtors/developers

-• Provide opportunities/training for members of the Planning and Zoning Commission (PZC) to learn about legislative mandates, the benefits of quality, village-style affordable housing, and how other communities are addressing housing needs, such as “Missing Middle” housing.
+- Provide opportunities/training for members of town Planning and Zoning Commissions (PZCs) to learn about legislative mandates, the benefits of quality, village-style affordable housing, and how other communities are addressing housing needs, such as “Missing Middle” housing.

-Goal 1B: Identify institutional barriers to diverse and affordable housing in Hebron and work to eliminate those barriers and to adopt new policies that encourage housing choice.
+Goal 1B: Identify institutional barriers to diverse and affordable housing in our communities and work to eliminate those barriers and to adopt new policies that encourage housing choice.

-• Identify needed changes to the Town’s Zoning Regulations relative to housing choice and work with the PZC to revamp the regulations, including:
+- Identify needed changes to the towns’ zoning regulations relative to housing choice and work with town PZCs to revamp the regulations, including:

-o The need for Special Permits for multifamily housing and mixed-use development in the Town Center
+- The need for special permits for multifamily housing and mixed-use development

-o Making Hebron Accessory Dwelling Units (ADUs) regulations less restrictive
+- Making Accessory Dwelling Unit (ADU) regulations less restrictive

-Goal 1C: Help facilitate the construction of workforce housing and affordable housing in Hebron.
+Goal 1C: Help facilitate the development of workforce housing and affordable housing in our communities.

-• Advocate for state/federal funding for Town infrastructure needs (water/sewer) in order to enable development of more diverse housing options in town.
-Explore ways to work with the Water Pollution Control Authority to expand/enhance the town’s infrastructure.
+- Advocate for more state/federal funding for town infrastructure needs (water/sewer) and legislation that addresses constraining regulations/laws in order to enable development of more diverse housing options in our towns.

-• Identify ways that the Hebron PZC, Housing Authority, Economic Development Commission, Historic Properties Commission, and the Board of Selectmen can incentivize the development of quality, affordable housing, such as through tax abatements or other economic incentives.
-The Town could also require developers to construct at least 10% of new dwelling units as affordable or workforce housing; or to make a Payment of Fee-in-Lieu of Constructing Affordable Housing Units into a new, town-managed housing trust fund.
+- Identify ways that our towns’ PZC, Housing Authority, Economic Development Commission, Historic Properties Commission, and Board of Selectmen can incentivize the development of quality, affordable housing, such as through tax abatements or other economic incentives.
+The towns could also require developers to construct at least 10% of new dwelling units as affordable or workforce housing; or to make a Payment of Fee-in-Lieu of Constructing Affordable Housing Units into a town-managed housing trust fund.